 Can treating bacterial vaginosis improve fertility?

-Some studies suggest that treating dysbiosis before assisted reproductive technologies (ART) such as IVF may lead to better outcomes.
-However, most research has been done on high risk populations, like those with recurrent miscarriage or recurrent implantation failure.
-Some research indicates that routine screening and treatment for BV before IVF may not be justified based on IVF success rates alone.
+While treatment can help restore a healthy vaginal microbiome, more research is needed to determine whether it directly improves fertility rates.
+Some studies suggest treating dysbiosis before assisted reproductive technologies (ART) like IVF may lead to better outcomes, though most research has focused on high-risk populations, such as those with recurrent miscarriage or implantation failure.
+Some evidence suggests routine BV screening before IVF may not be justified by success rates alone.

 How to maintain a healthy vaginal microbiome